 Top Places to Go In Malaysia

 As the capital city of Malaysia, Kuala Lumpur is the heart and driving force of the nation.
-Home to the Malaysian parliament and the national palace, Kuala Lumpur is surrounded in historical landmarks and rapid new developments now and for the future.
+Home to the Malaysian parliament and the national palace, Kuala Lumpur is surrounded by historical landmarks and rapid new developments now and for the future.

-The multicultural premise of Kuala Lumpur is prevalent in the distinct variations and differences that are seen in food, religion, language and culture.
+The multicultural premise of Kuala Lumpur is prevalent in the distinct variations and differences that are seen in food, religion, language, and culture.
 Called home to the three main defining races; Malay, Indian and Chinese.
-Kuala Lumpur gives the experience of vastly different, yet authentic cultural practices (in food, religion and language) all in one bustling, beautiful city!
+Kuala Lumpur gives the experience of vastly different, yet authentic cultural practices (in food, religion, and language) all in one bustling, beautiful city!
 When it comes to Kuala Lumpur, the food is nothing short of extraordinary.
 You must not leave Kuala Lumpur without having tried some original Kuala Lumpur Malay Nasi Lemak with Rendang (the national dish of Malaysia), Indian Mamak Roti Canai or Chinese Pan Mee.

 When Malaysians think of a place, rich in history and culture, and is home to irresistible food at every corner; they think Malacca.
-Regarded as one of history’s major cornerstone for the spice-trade between Europe and East-Asia, Malacca is truly a haven for history-lovers.
+Regarded as one of history’s major cornerstone for the spice trade between Europe and East-Asia, Malacca is truly a haven for history-lovers.
 Malacca city has even been declared by UNESCO as a World Heritage Site in 2008 for its unique cultural and historical significance.

 For foodies, places that are rich in history usually mean one thing; amazing food.
 Malacca is no different.
-Go back in time and indulge in the savoury delights of Baba Nyonya food, with influences from Chinese, Malay and many other cultures, you will be able to experience a facet of food like never before.
+Go back in time and indulge in the savory delights of Baba Nyonya food, with influences from Chinese, Malay and many other cultures, you will be able to experience a facet of food like never before.
 Packist.com recommends that you have a try of some Nyonya Pai Tee, Chap Chai and some Otak-Otak.
-After your meal, enjoy some unique but beautiful deserts that will undoubtably blow your mind.
-Packist.com strongly recommends that you treat yourself with a Coconut shake for its light, fluffy but fulfilling textures and flavour.
+After your meal, enjoy some unique but beautiful deserts that will undoubtedly blow your mind.
+Packist.com strongly recommends that you treat yourself with a Coconut shake for its light, fluffy but fulfilling textures and flavor.

 Don’t go home without capturing some beautiful, Instagram worthy photos from the Red Square (also known as the Dutch Square) and its unmistakable Christ Church building, built in the 18th Century, it truly is a landmark of its ages.
 Boast to your friends when you tell them that you had laid your eyes, up close and personal, of South East Asia’s oldest surviving fort, A Famosa.

 From the humble beginnings as a colonial city, Ipoh has flowered in its development; coupling old architectural ingenuity with fresh, modern amenities that give the city a truly Malaysian feel.
-Ipoh will make you fall in love with nature when you relax and visit the buddhist temple, Kek Long Tong Cave Temple and Zen Gardens.
-Ipoh is classed the ‘foodies’ city’ for the seemingly endless rows of mastered street stalls that serve homely and thoughtful foods.
+Ipoh will make you fall in love with nature when you relax and visit the Buddhist temple, Kek Long Tong Cave Temple and Zen Gardens.
+Ipoh is classed as the ‘foodies’ city’ for the seemingly endless rows of mastered street stalls that serve homely and thoughtful foods.
 Packist.com recommends that you indulge in some Ipoh Chicken Rice for its light and fragrant chicken broth rice that matches so well with the steamed or roasted chicken, topped off with crunchy cucumbers, it is a real treat.

 Gopeng is loved by eco-tourists for the preservation and myriad of natural landmarks and activities that it offers.
 People looking for adrenaline spikes should partake in extreme activities such as white water rafting or mountain biking in Gopeng for the tropical environment projects a beautiful yet turbulent landscape for those looking for a thrill.
 Additionally, if you are into getting down and dirty, caving in Gopeng is an adventure not to be missed.
 Entering the Gua Tempurung limestone cave will enlighten you in the mystique and beauty of our natural Planet, all of which while you enjoy a fun-filled adventure into the unknown.

 Pangkor Island is a romantic, comfortable retreat that is away from the hustle and bustle of the city but remains close enough for many Malaysians and foreigners to enjoy not far from the mainland of Malaysia.
 While you are in Pangkor, you should spend time on the beautiful Coral Beach and appreciate the soft sand and ocean breezes.
-Furthermore, you can explore Pangkor’s Foo Lin Kong Temple for the colourful and calming atmosphere; just remember to take some memorable photos of you and your loved ones while you’re there!
+Furthermore, you can explore Pangkor’s Foo Lin Kong Temple for the colorful and calming atmosphere; just remember to take some memorable photos of you and your loved ones while you’re there!

 If you are looking for an authentic taste of Malaysian culture, Johor is the place to be.
 Interesting fact: geographically, Johor is the southernmost part of the entire Asian Mainland Continent!
 Johor is a place which blends a little of everything together, from History to culture, from food to beverage and from ancient to contemporary.
 Johor’s diversity and harmonious mixture of cultures make a truly special, truly unique state in Malaysia.

-Cafe hopping is a favourite for all locals and tourists in Johor.
+Cafe hopping is a favorite for all locals and tourists in Johor.
 You will have a phenomenal time indulging in aesthetically unique, simplistic foods made only of the finest, freshest ingredients in Johor.
-Packist.com recommends that when you are spending the day cafe hopping, you should try the Bev Cafe for its delicate dishes and coffees; all of which are postcard, insta-worthy!
+Packist.com recommends that when you are spending the day cafe hopping, you should try the Bev Cafe for its delicate dishes and coffees; all of which are a postcard, insta-worthy!

 Additionally, you can experience shopping like never before at the Johor Premium Outlet.
 The collection of high-end and premium outlets are absolutely some of the best you will find in Asia.
 The shopping facilities are also refined and very unique.
-The open spaces and well-thought, inviting layout makes even mere window-shopping an experience you would not want to miss.
+The open spaces and well-thought, inviting layout make even mere window-shopping an experience you would not want to miss.